upisfree/ld33/README.md

 # ld33
-Game for Ludun Dare #33
+Game for Ludum Dare #33